BeChris100/osintgram4j/README.md

 ---

-## Disclaimer
+## Disclaimer (Rules)
-Yes, I know that I used ChatGPT, but please take a moment to carefully read the disclaimer below.
-It contains important information about the legal and ethical use of this software, along following all laws and Terms of Service.

-This software, OSINTgram (OSINT for Instagram), is indented for legitimate and ethical use only.
-Me, [the developer](https://github.com/Datalux) and other contributors of the Osintgram project do not condone or support any form of illegal, malicious, or unethical activities.
-It is essential to adhere to all relevant laws and Instagram's ToS (Terms of Service) when using this software.
+The use of any software, Osintgram / Osintgram4j included, is intended for legitimate and ethical use only.
+[Me](https://github.com/BeChris100), [the developer](https://github.com/Datalux) and other contributors of the Osintgram project do not condone or support any form of unethical activities, such as Illegal / Black-Hat Hacking, or having malicious intents in the first place.
+It is essential to follow all relevant laws and Instagram's ToS (Terms of Service), while using this software.

-By using this project, you acknowledge and agree that:
+By using the Osintgram Project, you acknowledge and agree that:

-- You are solely responsible for your actions and usage of this software.
+- You are responsible for your actions and usage of this software.
+That means, your actions might, and could be, held reliable by the law enforcement.
+We, as the devs, cannot replace the actions that the law should do.
-- Any misuse, illegal activities, or violations of Instagram's policies are strictly prohibited.
+- Any misuse, illegal activities or violations of Instagram's policies are prohibited.
+By breaking the rule, you agree that your account can be banned, if this tool is being misused.
-- Me, the developer and other contributors of this project are not responsible for any consequences or damages resulting from the use of this software.
+- We, the developers of this project are not responsible for any consequences or damages that might result from the use of this software.
+This project is designed for information gathering purpose only, not to use for Blackmail or other things that could be held reliable.

-Please use OSINTgram responsibly, respect privacy, and maintain ethical standards in all your activities.
+Please use the Osintgram project responsibly, respect privacy, maintain ethical standards in all your activities, and use the tool with explicit permission.
+For legal reasons, always have a legal document that you explicitly gained permission for your actions.

 ---

 ## Potential Takedown
 Another point to mention is that the original developer has all the right to tell me, if I am required to archive, delete or completely dump the project.
 While I am still happy on the development in this project, I am still trying to get in touch